CosmicDisorder/antefare/README.md

 A Spring Boot Application being built in accordance with LaunchCode's "Liftoff" objectives.

 ### Overview
-AnteFare provides beverage and food menu information for local restaurants that aims to be current by using information from various repositories and a restaurants' point of sales system.
+AnteFare provides beverage and food menu information for local restaurants that aims to be current by compiling information from various sources and a restaurants' point of sales system.

 ### Planned Features
 * Persistent user/admin accounts and appropriate authentication